adioshun/gitBook_DeepDrive/paper2016-pairwisemvcnn.md

 Finally, we extend our NBV prediction to a full trajectory-optimisation framework, where we consider all possible images that can acquired along a trajectory as contributions, rather than simply following a sequence of NBV images as is often employed.

-To achieve this, we train athird CNN in a similar manner to the above NBV CNN, buttraining for regression to a recognition confidence score forall possible next viewpoints, rather then classification forthe overall best viewpoint.
+To achieve this, we train a third CNN in a similar manner to the above NBV CNN, but training for regression to a recognition confidence score for all possible next viewpoints, rather then classification for the overall best viewpoint.

-As the image sequence evolves,all unvisited viewpoints accumulate scores based on thenewly-observed images, and the optimum trajectory is chosenas the one which maximises the summation of thesescores.
+As the image sequence evolves,all un-visited viewpoints accumulate scores based on the newly-observed images, and the optimum trajectory is chosen as the one which maximises the summation of these scores.